Frank Ross McCoy: Military career

-McCoy served as interim commander of First United States Army in 1938, and was succeeded by James K. Parsons.
-He retired on October 31, 1938, but was recalled between 1941 and 1942 to serve on the Roberts Commission.
+McCoy served as interim commander of First United States Army from January to October 1938, and was succeeded by James K. Parsons.
+He retired on October 31, 1938, but was recalled between December 1941 and January 1942 to serve on the Roberts Commission.
+McCoy was also recalled from July to August 1942 to serve as president of the military commission during the trial of German saboteurs landed by submarine and from July to October 1943 as chairman of the War Department Procurement Review Board.

 Civilian career

 After the war, McCoy became the chairman of the Far Eastern Commission, an international body created to determine the fate of postwar Japan.
 He was also a member of the Pennsylvania Society of the Sons of the Revolution.

 Awards

-McCoy received the Army Distinguished Service Medal with oak leaf cluster, and two Silver Star Citations.
+McCoy received the Army Distinguished Service Medal with oak leaf cluster.
 The citation for his first Army DSM reads: